Boone - the Early Years

 Ken thanks Mr James when he hands the articles back.
 That night Ken talks to his family about moving to Oregon.
 It’s a long evening of talking.

-There’s very little to do on the farm now there’s no crop to harvest, so Ken and his boys get out the timber Ken has in the back of the barn to build extensions on the house and barn.
+There’s very little to do on the farm now there’s no crops to harvest, so Ken and his boys get out the timber Ken has in the back of the barn to build extensions on the house and barn.
 The trees he cleared two years ago are properly dried out and seasoned to be of use, too.
 First is to cut the wood into the sizes needed to build some decent wagons strong enough to make the trip to Oregon.
 Ken was taught how to build wagons by his grandfather and father, so he knows what to do.
 He left where he grew up to become a farmer, because he wasn’t needed in the family wagon business run by his three oldest uncles and their sons.

 The last task to ready the wagons is to make the canvas covers for all four of them.
 Most people make a single canvas cover for each wagon, but Ken knows, from the articles he read, he needs to be ready for any weather that can occur.
 So he spends some of his savings to buy materials to make multi-layered covers for all of the wagons.
 A canvas layer is measured, cut to fit, and sewn together.
-Then a cover of cotton boiled in linseed oil is made of the same size, but with the seams at different points of the canvas cover.
+Then a cover of cotton boiled in linseed oil is made of the same size, but with the seams at different points to the canvas cover.
 Last is another canvas cover of the same size with the seams in a third spot, and the three are sewn together along their edges.
 A set of front and back covers of overlapping sections are made in the same way for each wagon.
 Once placed on the wagons each wagon is very waterproof with flaps people can slip through when they need to, and the flaps have cords to tie them together against the weather.

-While Ken and all his sons work on the wagons during the day the whole family is involved in many evening talks about what to take.
+While Ken and all his sons work on the wagons during the day in the evenings the whole family is involved in many talks about what to take.
 The plan is for the two large wagons to be loaded with the heavy items then left that way for the full length of the trip while the two light wagons will be loaded with their clothes, food, water, and other lighter items.
 Extra guns and munitions are the first items on the list of items to purchase, due to the many listed dangers on the trail.
 But first they finish making a list of everything they’re taking from the farm.

 Once they work out what they’re taking they start to load the bulk of the gear they’re taking from the farm into the wagons.
 At that point Ken decides to make cover boards for the front and back of the new wagons, and the back of one of the converted farm wagons.
 By putting boards in they can stack things better and higher in the new wagons, they just have to make sure what goes up high isn’t heavy.
 They start by packing the farm equipment and tools into the lower part of the two new wagons, tie them down well, and pack around them with whatever they can to fill the gaps to minimize the chances of anything shifting.
 Winter is nearly over when that’s done, and now they need to wait until the weather improves before they pack any more of their gear and supplies.